grain-lang/grain/stdlib/priorityqueue.md

 ## Values

-Functions for working with PriorityQueues.
+Functions and constants included in the PriorityQueue module.

 ### PriorityQueue.**makeSized**